Virginia Coast Reserve Restoration

 Who: Volunteers.
 We’re looking for at least 100, preferably volunteers who have experience snorkeling, who are comfortable with being underwater, and/or who participated in past years.
 We can fit 10 people on our boat (see transportation section below) and can only take those who are actually collecting.

 What: Collect seed-bearing reproductive shoots from underwater eelgrass plants.
 During low-tide collection, the water will be about waist deep.
 Trips will last from 5 to 6 hours.

-When: May 24 - June 7, 2013.
+When: Late May to Early June.
 Note: weather and timing are variable, and trips may change on short notice.
 It is important that volunteers are flexible.
 For those who are inexperienced, we highly encourage you to sign up for at least two collection days.
 The 2014 collection schedule is not yet available - look for dates to be set in early May.

 CANCELLATION POLICY: It is important to note that volunteers need to be flexible, as collection trips may be canceled last minute because of weather, choppy water, wind, etc. A call in system has been set up for volunteers to check the status of the day's collection.
 It is the volunteer’s responsibility to determine if a collection date has been canceled.
 Call 757-607-6179 and listen to the message announcing the workday status.
 The latest we would cancel is 4 hours before collection, but typically we will make the go/no-go call by 9 p.m.
 No one will be answering the phone.
 Do not leave a message.

 Where: In the seagrass meadows of South Bay off Oyster, Virginia, on the Eastern Shore.
 Volunteers will be leaving the dock in Oyster at varying times based on the tide.